 In a 2020 publication, Martinez-Lopez et al. provided the results of a retrospective single-institution study evaluating MRD in 234 individuals with MM, including 159 participants with NDMM and 75 participants with RRMM.
-Each individual underwent NGS of immunoglobulin genes for MRD assessment at a sensitivity threshold of 10--6.
-Overall, individuals with MRD negativity at 10-6 and 10-5 had better median PFS.
-Of the individuals with NDMM, the median PFS was enhanced for those with MRD negativity at $10^{-5}$ compared to those with MRD negativity at < $10^{-5}$ (PFS: 87 months vs 32 months; P < .001).
-Likewise, in the RRMM group, median PFS was improved for those with MRD negativity at 10-5 over those with MRD negativity at < 10-5 (PFS: 42 months vs 17 months; P < .01).
+Each individual underwent NGS of immunoglobulin genes for MRD assessment at a sensitivity threshold of 10^{-6} .
+Overall, individuals with MRD negativity at 10^{-6} and 10^{-5} had better median PFS.
+Of the individuals with NDMM, the median PFS was enhanced for those with MRD negativity at 10^{-5} compared to those with MRD negativity at $< 10^{-5}$ (PFS: 87 months vs. 32 months; p < .001).
+Likewise, in the RRMM group, median PFS was improved for those with MRD negativity at 10^{-5} over those with MRD negativity at $< 10^{-5}$ (PFS: 42 months vs. 17 months; p < .01).
 Based on these results, the researchers assert that MRD is a valuable marker for prognosis in NDMM as well as RRMM and advocate for prospective study to further confirm this.

-In a 2019 expert consensus, Short et al. provided recommendations for assessment of MRD in adults with ALL, affirming that MRD which has persisted after initial therapy is a compelling predictor of survival and relapse in individuals with ALL, but nothing the controversial nature surrounding the best use of this information to inform clinical decision-making.
+In a 2019 expert consensus, Short et al. provided recommendations for assessment of MRD in adults with ALL, affirming that MRD which has persisted after initial therapy is a compelling predictor of survival and relapse in individuals with ALL, but noting the controversial nature surrounding the best use of this information to inform clinical decision-making.
 The document addresses MRD assessment methods as well as the prognostic/predictive impact of MRD in ALL, directing that in adults undergoing frontline treatment, bone marrow should be used to assess MRD as per the following timeframe: after the end of induction, in early consolidation (approximately 3 months after start of therapy) and then approximately every 3 months for at least 3 years.
-In individuals with relapsed or refractory ALL undergoing salvage therapy, MRD should be evaluated, at a minimum, at the time of morphological remission and at the end of treatment.
+In individuals with relapsed or refractory ALL undergoing salvage therapy, MRD should be evaluated (at a minimum) at the time of morphological remission and at the end of treatment.
 The document further outlines recommended therapeutic approaches based on MRD results.
-The authors not that NGS holds substantial promise in refining risk assessment and improving clinical decision-making in ALL, but large prospective studies to further evaluate this technology and the utility of peripheral blood MRD assessment are needed.
+The authors note that NGS holds substantial promise in refining risk assessment and improving clinical decision-making in ALL, but large prospective studies to further evaluate this technology and the utility of peripheral blood MRD assessment are needed.

-A systematic review and meta-analysis exploring the impact of MRD-negativity on the improvement of PFS or overall survival (OS) in individuals with CLL after upfront chemotherapy or chemo-immunotherapy was published by Molica et al. in 2019.
-A total of 11 studies were included overall; nine provided information on PFS, and six provided information on OS.
-Substantial differences between the different studies were found for PFS and OS, based on tests of heterogeneity.
-Superior PFS was associated with undetectable MRD in the overall population (P < .001).
-Undetectable MRD was also a predictor of longer OS overall (P < .001).
-In individuals who achieved complete remission, undetectable MRD was associated with better PFS (P = .01), but not OS (P = .82).
+A systematic review and meta-analysis exploring the impact of MRD-negativity on the improvement of PFS or OS in individuals with CLL after upfront chemotherapy or chemo-immunotherapy was published by Molica et al. in 2019.
+A total of eleven studies were included overall; nine provided information on PFS, and six provided information on OS.
+Substantial differences between the studies were found for PFS and OS, based on tests of heterogeneity.
+Superior PFS was associated with undetectable MRD in the overall population (p < .001).
+Undetectable MRD was also a predictor of longer OS (p < .001).
+In individuals who achieved complete remission, undetectable MRD was associated with better PFS (p = .01), but not OS (p = .82).
 The researchers indicate that their results further bolster the evidence supporting the use of MRD assessment as an outcome in clinical trials focused on CLL.